shivammathur/setup-php/README.md

 |macOS X Catalina 10.15|`macos-latest` or `macOS-10.15`|

 ## :heavy_plus_sign: PHP Extension Support
 - On `ubuntu` by default extensions which are available as a package can be installed.
-If the extension is not available as a package but it is on `PECL`, it can be installed by specifying `pecl` in the tools input.
+PECL extensions if not available as a package can be installed by specifying `pecl` in the tools input.

 ```yaml
 uses: shivammathur/setup-php@v2